 Google location tracking

-For organizations, location tracking on mobile devices may not necessarily be harmful, except in cases where the location of an employee could potentially reveal confidential corporate information.
+For organizations, location tracking on mobile devices may not necessarily be harmful.
+The exception perhaps in cases where the location of an employee could potentially reveal confidential corporate information.
 However this latest discovery about Google’s tracking process does add to a wider conversation about data protection.
-As individuals and businesses, do we really know what information is being collected about us and how it is being used?
+Do we really know what information is being collected about us and how it is being used?